-I had the wonderful privilege of interviewing T Kira as well as meeting her at one of her readings among her lengthy book tour.
+I had the wonderful privilege of meeting T Kira at one of her readings among her lengthy book tour.
 She was an absolute delight to meet in person and I’m very grateful to be sharing this interview today.
+Read below where Madden answers my questions about fathers, writing about mothers, Drew Barrymore and the importance of Leonardo DiCaprio.

 The first question I wanted to ask you before even reading the book, was the story behind this fabulous title.
 Then upon reading, it is a quote one of your dear friends yells in a moment of recklessness.
 Can you talk a little bit more about why you chose this phrase as the title?
 What does the word “tribe” evoke for you?